-Dental implants are a surgical procedure done by Dr. Wilma Shen DDS right here at our Seattle, WA office.
+Dental implants are a surgical procedure done by our doctor right here at our Seattle, WA office.
 Screw-like parts made of titanium are inserted into your jaw bone and act as the root of your tooth.
 An artificial tooth will be placed on top of the screw, usually made out of ceramic or layered porcelain.
 The dental implant will look and feel just like the natural tooth you lost.

 How much time will the dental implant surgery take?